tjacobconley1/Benford-Python/README.md

 	Can this be used for error checking in neural networks? because it is a percentage and not always an exact "double the amount of 1's" scenario?

+	Like after each layer it runs the results from each node through a Benford error checker to make sure there isn't anything off?